laminlabs/lamin-blog/docs/cellxgene.md

 Ishita created a Python package that can be run as an ETL to mirror the CZI cellxgene datasets into a LaminDB instance.
 She has maintained the mirror since early 2026.
 Lukas worked out ontology mappings and maintained the mirror in 2025.
 Sergei created AnnData streaming accessors to run parsing at scale.
+Fred developed the backend, and Richard the frontend.
 Alex co-supervised the project.
 Sunny conceptualized the project, implemented & maintained the initial versions of the mirror, and co-supervised the project.